 The circular economy is a new economic model for addressing human needs and fairly distributing resources without undermining the functioning of the biosphere or crossing any planetary boundaries.

-You’ll find the pillars below.
-Once you have these clear performance outcomes in mind, then the process of natural selection, so to speak, will support the evolution of economic rules and incentive structures that actually fulfill these end results.
-Technologies and business models that ultimately support not just one, but all seven of these goals, will be the ones that rise to the top as the most successful.
-So, we don’t arbitrarily support “product-as-a-service” models because they have been associated with the circular economy, but we actually look at where, and under which conditions, these models actually result in better circular performance across the board.
+With these clear performance outcomes in mind, the process of natural selection, so to speak, will support the evolution of economic rules and incentive structures that actually achieve these end results.
+Technologies and business models that support not just one, but all seven of these goals, will be the ones that rise to the top as the most successful.
+So, we don’t arbitrarily support “product-as-a-service” models because they have been associated with the circular economy; rather we look at where, and under which conditions, these models actually result in better circular performance across the board.

-Perhaps even more importantly, as we have refined these seven pillars over the years, we have been able to translate them into quantitative tools – metrics and indicators – that we can use for evaluating the circularity of products, projects, businesses, and investment portfolios.
-For instance, we are currently developing a set of indicators for the Municipality of Amsterdam in order to assess the circularity of new building projects.
+Perhaps even more importantly, as we have refined these seven pillars over the years we have been able to translate them into quantitative tools – metrics and indicators – that we can use for evaluating the circularity of products, projects, businesses, and investment portfolios.
+For instance, we’ve developed a set of indicators for the Municipality of Amsterdam in order to assess the circularity of new building projects.
 Using this tool, City officials will be able to determine which of the proposed projects during a tender process should be selected for development, thus keeping Amsterdam’s urban development on a circular path.

 Refining and collaborating